Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Baylor's games this season have gone over 58 points four of eight times.

-- TCU has combined with its opponents to score more than 58 points in five of seven games this season.
+- Baylor and its opponents have gone over the current 58-point total in four of eight games (50%) this season.

-- The two teams combine to score 68.9 points per game, 10.9 more than the total in this contest.
+- Saturday's total is 10.9 points lower than the two team's combined 68.9 points per game average.

-- The 50.9 combined points per game that these two squads have allowed this season are 7.1 fewer than the 58 over/under in this contest.
+- The 50.9 combined points per game that these two squads have allowed this season are 7.1 fewer than the 58 total in this contest.

-- Bears games have an average total of 51 points this season, seven fewer than Saturday's over/under.
+- Bears games have an average total of 51.0 points this season, 7.0 fewer than Saturday's over/under.

 - The 59.8 PPG average total in Horned Frogs games this season is 1.8 points more than this game's over/under.